 - whether care is needed for decades or not at all, the average length of care is projected to be 0.9 years for men and 1.3 years for women.

 Table 2.
 Although women are more likely than men to need long-term care, neither gender will–on average–likely require care lasting more than 1.3 years.

 Source: Long-term Services and Supports for Older Americans: Risks and Financing, 2020, HHS Office of the Assistant Secretary for Planning and Evaluation, Office of Behavioral Health, Disability, and Aging Policy, January 2021.
 (See Table 2 pg.
 5.)

 The cost of long-term care insurance depends on your age, your general health, and variations among company policies on:

-- how much they’ll pay per day for long-term care;
+- how much they’ll pay per day;

 - how many years of care they’ll cover;

 - whether they’ll include inflation coverage, so that your benefit keeps up with the increasing cost of care; and

 - how long the elimination (or waiting) period lasts before the insurance kicks in.

 With that in mind, here is a price quote from the National Association of Insurance Commissioners that provides the following coverage: